Introduction

 How to Write a Cover Letter for Your First Job

 When writing your cover letter, it's essential to highlight key details that align with the job and demonstrate why you're a strong candidate for both the role and the company.
-Be sure to avoid the while writing a cover letter.
+Be sure to avoid the mistakes that freshers make while writing a cover letter.

 The following steps will guide you through creating a cover letter, even if you have no prior experience.